4.1. Basics of running LAMMPS

 You normally run the LAMMPS command in the directory where your input script is located.
 That is also where output files are produced by default, unless you provide specific other paths in your input script or on the command line.
 As in some of the examples above, the LAMMPS executable itself can be placed elsewhere.

 The redirection operator “<” will not always work when running in parallel with mpirun; for those systems the -in form is required.

 As LAMMPS runs it prints info to the screen and a logfile named log.lammps.
 More info about output is given on the Run output doc page.

 If LAMMPS encounters errors in the input script or while running a simulation it will print an ERROR message and stop or a WARNING message and continue.
 See the Errors doc page for a discussion of the various kinds of errors LAMMPS can or can’t detect, a list of all ERROR and WARNING messages, and what to do about them.

 LAMMPS can run the same problem on any number of processors, including a single processor.
 In theory you should get identical answers on any number of processors and on any machine.
-In practice, numerical round-off can cause slight differences and eventual divergence of molecular dynamics phase space trajectories.
+In practice, numerical round-off due to using floating-point math can cause slight differences and an eventual divergence of molecular dynamics trajectories.
 See the Errors common doc page for discussion of this.

 For example, it is often important to bind MPI tasks (processes) to physical cores (processor affinity), so that the operating system does not migrate them during a simulation.
 If this is not the default behavior on your machine, the mpirun option “–bind-to core” (OpenMPI) or “-bind-to core” (MPICH) can be used.